Areas of recognition:

 Offered in collaboration with the American Heart Association/American Stroke Association, this advanced certification recognizes an elite group of hospitals that have highly specialized staff, equipment and facilities to treat the most complex stroke cases.

-Mercy Hospital is the only hospital in Western New York, and one of only two in New York State, to earn this special designation.
+Mercy Hospital is the only hospital in Western New York to earn this special designation.

 New York State Department of Health - Designated Stroke Center (since 2007)